rkapl123/DBAddin/docs/DBFuncs.md

 You can create the four DB Functions by using the cell context menu:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ContextMenu.PNG)

-The DB functions are created with an empty query string and full feature settings (e.g. Headers displayed, autosize and autoformat switched on) and target cells directly below the current active cell (except DBSetQuery for ListObjects, the ListObjects are placed to the right).
+The DB functions are created with an empty query string and full feature settings (e.g. Headers displayed, auto-size and auto-format switched on) and target cells directly below the current active cell (except DBSetQuery for ListObjects, the ListObjects are placed to the right).
-A notable exception here is `DBSetPowerQuery` that doesn't refer to any normal excel object but rather an existing powerquery.
+A notable exception here is `DBSetPowerQuery` that doesn't refer to any normal excel object but rather an existing power-query.

 Below the results for a DB Function created in Cell A1:
 *   DBListFetch:  `=DBListFetch("";"";A2;;;WAHR;WAHR;WAHR)`